MiffOttah/fuckfuck/README.md

 ## Syntax and shit

 Valid identifiers contain only ASCII letters.
-Any other character is used as an identifier seperator.
+Any other character is used as an identifier separator.
 If a word isn't recognized, it's ignored.
 Case insensitive but completely ignores any characters that aren't ASCII letters.

 | **swear** | **brainfuck** | **what the fuck does it do?**                                                          |
 |-----------|---------------|----------------------------------------------------------------------------------------|